Belan-Mihail/quiz-quiz/README.md

 1. As a owner of the site, i want increase in the number of guests;
 2. As a owner of the site, i want getting positive feedback from site users;

+## Design

+### Design Choices

+The site is designed to maximize the interest of users by the simplicity and use of its use.
+The design of the site is designed in such a way that the user can quickly and easily figure out how to use the site and easily get the desired result (the ability to play a quiz).